Šlokenbekas (Latvian), Schlokenbeck (German), Шлокенбекъ (Russian)

 In Karlis’ International Refugee Organization (IRO) application form, it is clear that something is written about his time as both a Latvian Naval Aviator and as part of the Latvian resistance movement.
 There is also a section listing his personal documents he had with him in Germany, clearly saying something from the Latvian Resistance movement, and Lettland Luftwaffe Division (Latvian Airforce Division).

 Also as proof of his time in the Latvian Resistance is his listing in an article by the Latvian President’s history commission in 2006, written by Uldis Neiburgs “Association of the Participants of the Latvian Resistance Movement (LPKDA) and Its Documentation about the Resistance Movement in Nazi-Occupied Latvia (1941–1945)” (sidenote: I added this document on the sidebar as a searchable database, for anyone else’s reference).

 For the American army bit, Karlis was employed with the Labor Service Co.
 This is proven in his IRO application form as well and is not much of a mystery.

 The German army is the most difficult for me to prove.
-My best guesses are that he was either: conscripted by the German army during the Nazi occupation, OR he eventually surrendered to the German army near the end of his Resistance Movement days in order to serve the best interests of his wife and daughters, OR he worked for the German army as a displaced person while in Germany.
-The only possibly concrete evidence of this I have come across is on one of Karlis’ 2 DP Cards, his occupation is “bildhauer” and his other occupation is “ ”C” CO.
+My best guess is that he either volunteeted for or was conscripted by the German army during their time in Latvia in the mid 1940s.
+He must have tried to wipe this from his record though because the only possibly concrete evidence of this I have come across is on one of Karlis’ 2 DP Cards, hi s occupation is “bildhauer” and his other occupation is “ ”C” CO.
 30 INF.” which seems to be a listing of an army infantry unit.
 Whether this is the German one or not I don’t know yet, it could be any army as far as I know at this point.
 Searching for this kind of information is proving to be a little difficult!